PranithVarmaS/ChatApp/README.md

-# REAL TIME CHAT APPLICATION
+#CHAT APPLICATION

 ## Description

-**Chat with Colleagues** is an intuitive and user-friendly chat application designed to enhance internal communication within your organization.
+**ChatConnect** is an intuitive and user-friendly chat application designed to enhance internal communication within your organization.
 It offers a range of features to streamline team collaboration and keep everyone connected, regardless of their physical location.

 ## Key Features